 Together, we can make this redemption happen!
 Indeed, having discovered the remedy, posterity will judge us badly if we refuse to implement it.
 It starts with awareness creation and advocacy; so, talk to a stakeholder about this today, and at every opportunity.

 You may click here to get involved now!
 Let’s give a far better tomorrow to our children, and our children’s children.

 Long live Seers!
 Long live Ghana!!
 Long live Africa!!!

-NOTE: This article / post was originally written for the Daily Graphic as ‘Fixing Our Education; A Delightful Paradigm,’ and was published in the 29 March Edition of the Daily Graphic newspaper; Page 07.
+NOTE: This article / post was originally written for Ghana’s biggest newspaper: Daily Graphic, as ‘Fixing Our Education; A Delightful Paradigm,’ and was published in the 29 March Edition of the Daily Graphic newspaper; Page 07.
 For that original publication, you may click here.

 How long will it take to change the status quo of education?